Health and Travel Alerts Learn More Left arrow

 Berlin

 The reunified German capital bears the scars of its past in plain sight.
-The mural-rich remnants of the Berlin Wall and the famous “Checkpoint Charlie” that served as a crossing point between East and West Berlin bear witness to that history.
+The famous murals of the Berlin Wall and “Checkpoint Charlie” that served as a crossing point between East and West Berlin bear witness to that history.

 At the Reichstag, tour the only parliament building in the world with a restaurant open to the public.
 The dome sitting atop the original neo-baroque building vividly signals how far this modern city has come in its political life.